FRO5401/TeamWiki/content/english/_index.md

 # Features
 features:
-  - title: "This team 5401 wiki is designed for finding solutions you may not know how to do"
+  - title: "The Team 5401 Wikipedia is a resource to aid teams in specialized tasks."
     image: "/images/2022robot.webp"
-    image: "/images/2022robot.webp"
+    image1: "/images/2019robot.webp"
-    content: "With this wiki, you can use the _search_ feature to trying finding a solution to what you're doing.
-As this being something you find info from, this is also something you can put info in."
+    content: "With this wikipedia, you can utilize robotics resources to aid in robot construction and function.
+Use our search features to find detailed documentation, or scroll through each sub-teams' resources."
     bulletpoints:
       - "Assembly"
       - "Business"